Civilization (1980 board game): Gameplay

+After trading is complete and calamities are resolved, players can cash in their sets of commodity cards.
+Gains from trade are used to purchase civilization cards, such as agriculture, coinage, philosophy and medicine, which grant special abilities and give bonuses toward future civilization card purchases.
 The goal of the game is to advance (on the AST) through the Late Iron Age and become the most advanced civilization on the map board.
-This is accomplished through clever game play and purchase of several high-value civilization cards.
+This is accomplished through clever game play and purchase of several high-value civilization cards, while trying not to antagonize your neighbors.